Welcome to Nicholaston House Christian Centre, Gower

-Nicholaston House is Swansea City Mission and Educational Trust’s main charitable operation, having purchased the House in 1998 thereby establishing a Christian Retreat and Conference Centre overlooking Oxwich Bay.
-The focus of Nicholaston House is to be a centre for healing and restoration channelled through various retreats and courses, and to facilitate Christian groups for conferences and away days.
+Nicholaston House is Swansea City Mission and Educational Trust’s main charitable operation, having purchased the House in 1998 thereby establishing a Christian Centre overlooking Oxwich Bay.

-Our current vision, purpose, commitment, values and basis of faiih were affirmed and adopted by Trustees on 17 May 2021 - Organisational Structure of Nicholaston House
+Our vision, purpose, commitment, values and basis of faith were affirmed and adopted by Trustees on 17 May 2021 - Organisational Structure of Nicholaston House

-Nicholaston House accommodation (13 en-suite bedrooms offering capacity for around 27 people on a shared basis) comprises mainly twin, with some single, double and family-size bedrooms, all with en-suite provision, as well as tea- and coffee-making facilities.
+Nicholaston House Christian Centre accommodation (13 en-suite bedrooms offering capacity for around 24 people on a shared basis) comprises mainly twin, with some single, double and family-size bedrooms, all with en-suite provision, as well as tea- and coffee-making facilities.
 Bedrooms are situated on the first floor and accessed by stairs or lift.
 One room has been adapted to meet some of the needs of people with disabilities.
-Guaranteed single occupancy supplement charges apply to non-single rooms (included in the rate for some retreats and courses).
+Guaranteed single occupancy supplement charges apply to non-single rooms (included in the rate for some retreats, events and courses).
 Linen is provided in all bedrooms.

-Prayer Ministry Retreats (full board): During these retreats, prayer is provided by a dedicated team who have all received training in prayer ministry.
+Prayer Ministry Retreats (full board): Prayer Ministry is provided by a dedicated team who have all received training.
 Prayer ministry spaces are limited, so it is wise to make an early application.
-There is also space for personal retreat on a full- or half-board basis.
+Apart from short, staff-led daily devotions and prayer ministry sessions there is no set programme, leaving plenty of free-time for you to enjoy the peace of the House and to explore the local area should you wish.
 Dates and availability can be found on our event website: events.nicholastonhouse.org

-Personal Retreats (half board): These times are set aside for people to come and enjoy time-out where, although there is no structured programme, there are opportunities to join with staff and other guests for daily devotional times.
+Personal Retreats (half board): These personal retreat times are set aside for people to come and enjoy time-out where, although there is no structured programme, there are opportunities to join with staff and other guests for daily devotional times.
+At other times, guests may access the Chapel for personal devotions.
 Personal retreats may be booked during specific weeks, or where availability permits during other events.
 Dates and availability can be found on our event website: events.nicholastonhouse.org

 Painting Breaks (full board): Come to improve your painting skills, learn new techniques and enjoy the friendship of like-minded people in a stunning location.
 The course may include the use of mixed-media, collage, mark making with brushes, palette knives and also painting without brushes.
 Painting demonstrations will be given and each person given individual attention and encouragement, whether you are a seasoned artist or trying a new skill.
 Dates and availability can be found on our event website: events.nicholastonhouse.org

 Quiet Days (day retreat): These have been running for several years and offer opportunities for people to step away from the busyness of their daily lives and enjoy a mini retreat.
 The day is spent for the most part in silent reflection with some times of thoughtful input from those leading the day.
 There is generally an overall theme for the year with thoughts on various aspects of the theme reflected on.
 Come and experience the peace and beauty of the delightful surroundings at Nicholaston House.
-Please bring a packed lunch; tea, coffee and afternoon cake will be provided.
 Dates and availability can be found on our event website: events.nicholastonhouse.org

 Special Events: Nicholaston House organises a number of special events, including: open days, quiet garden events, fund-raising events and more...details can be found on our Facebook page!